FlyHomes/glamorous-primitives/README.md

 npm install glamorous-primitives --save
 ```

-This also depends on `react` and `react-primitives`.
+This also depends on `react` and `react-brimitives`.
 Make sure you have installed them.

 ## Examples